vipulsetty/su24-airplane/README.md

 Run "airplane.sim.GameEngine.main()" and you should see the simulator UI launch.
 You can configure:
 * the Java class to use for your ATC strategy
-* the configuration file indicating each plane’s initial location, destination, and departure time
+* the configuration file indicating each plane’s initial location, destination, and departure time (described below)
 * the delay of refreshing the UI

 To run a simulation: